antasprojects/final-project-backend/README.md

   "recommendations": [location1, location2]
 }

-## Recommend a Location to Another User CHANGE TO ACCEPTE USERNAME
+## Recommend a Location to Another User by username
 POST
 localhost:3000/users/recommend

 req.body =
 {
-  "recommended_user_id": 13,
+  "username": "antek",
-  "place_id": 1,
+  "place_id": 3,
   "message": "You should check out this park!"
 }